YellowOnion/steam-runtime-tools/README.md

 The simplest way is to do the build in a Debian 8 'jessie' amd64 container with selected i386 packages available, like `ci/Jenkinsfile` does:

-    make sysroot=/
+    make

 Alternatively, you can use `bubblewrap` to enter a sysroot prepared using [debos][] and [qemu-system-x86_64][qemu].
 If you have all those, you can just run:

-    make
+    make -C sysroot

+which will automatically build and use the sysroot.

-Alternatively, prepare a Debian jessie sysroot with `deb` and `deb-src` sources and an `i386` foreign architecture (see `sysroot/configure-sources.sh`), and all the packages listed in `sysroot/install-dependencies.sh`) and use:
+Alternatively, prepare a Debian jessie sysroot with `deb` and `deb-src` sources and an `i386` foreign architecture (see `sysroot/configure-sources.sh`), and all the packages listed in `sysroot/install-dependencies.sh`).
+Then use:

-    make sysroot=/path/to/sysroot
+    make -C sysroot sysroot=/path/to/sysroot

 or compress a similar chroot into a gzipped tar file (containing `./etc`, `./usr` and so on, as used by [lxc][] and [pbuilder][]) and use:

-    make tarball=/path/to/tarball.tar.gz
+    make -C sysroot tarball=/path/to/tarball.tar.gz

-Binaries and source code end up in `relocatable-install/` which can be copied to wherever you want.
+Whichever method you use, binaries and source code end up in `relocatable-install/` which can be copied to wherever you want.

 [debos]: https://github.com/go-debos/debos
 [lxc]: https://github.com/lxc/lxc